What is Blood Flow Restriction Training and How Can It Help you?

 BFR training is viewed as an emerging trend for those who cannot safely tolerate high repetition and intensity of muscle strength training, or for those who want to increase muscle mass quickly.
 You can use lighter loads to build muscle instead of wearing down your joints from heavy loading.
 BFR can be beneficial during recovery from an injury by decreasing the time it takes to grow and strengthen your muscles.

 Research has been positive in backing up the muscular benefits and strength gains shown by this technique, however, the effect BFR training has on your cardiovascular and skeletal system is unknown and safety parameters are still being discussed.
 Therefore, it is important to have this technique performed under the care of a physical therapist.

 If you have muscle atrophy, an injury, or have had trouble strengthening a certain muscle group, you can find a physical therapist who may choose to perform BFR training in addition to creating an exercise routine specific for you.
-You can find and book a physical therapy appointment today without a prescription from your medical doctor by going to betterPT.com and finding a physical therapist who fits your needs.
+You can find and book a physical therapy appointment today without a prescription from your medical doctor by going to betterPT.com or using our mobile app to find a physical therapist who fits your needs.
 A physical therapist can help you get those muscles bigger and stronger, quicker and faster!